 Finally, both Lucretius and Rousseau offer a non-teleological and non-providential account of man’s passage from nature into history.

 Epicureanism is to this day the main alternative to teleological and theistic accounts of the origins of order.
-According to Epicurus, the appearance of order can be explained without reference to teleology or design, simply as the product of random material collisions which, over a very long time, accidentally produce pockets of order which can maintain and replicate themselves within the environing chaos.
+According to Epicurus, the appearance of order can be explained without reference to teleology or design, simply as the product of random material collisions that, over a very long time, accidentally produce pockets of order that can maintain and replicate themselves within the environing chaos.

 Rousseau makes no reference to natural teleology.
 And save for one reference, appeals to providence are conspicuously absent.
 Indeed, Rousseau’s account of man’s passage from the state of nature is even more Epicurean than Lucretius’s account, for Lucretius offers a harsher view of prehistoric life than Rousseau and therefore makes the passage from prehistory to history seem far more natural, whereas Rousseau paints an idyllic picture of prehistoric life, which makes the transition from nature to history seem all the more jarring and inexplicable.

 Since the perspective of the Second Discourse is clearly Epicurean, i.e., atheistic and materialistic, if one accepts the Second Discourse as a statement of Rousseau’s metaphysical convictions, one is obligated to explain away Rousseau’s theistic and dualistic pronouncements—as well as his explicit critique and rejection of Epicureanism—in Emile, the letter to Voltaire, and elsewhere.

 The strategy of Leo Strauss and Allan Bloom seems to be to assimilate the credo of the Savoyard vicar to Rousseau’s account of civil religion in Of the Social Contract.
 To put it crudely, the vicar’s credo is a salutary noble lie—something to be believed by Emile, but not by Rousseau himself.